 Base Remuneration part of the Compar to comparable role county in which the derived from releva are used to supple There was no chan reporting period.
 M 50% until a partner ny's annual performance review s in organisations of a similar s e executive operates.
 Where re ant remuneration surveys conc ment this data.
 Ige in base salary for the CFO, d at least annually by the RNC as w processes.
 Consideration is given size, industry and complexity in the elevant, remuneration information ducted by independent third parties CCO and VP Operations during the voluntarily reduce his base salary by by 20% on 1 June 2024.

 Post-employment benefits KMP at an average contributions in excontributions in excontribution between the matched for USA Excontribution based Excontribution based Excontribution based Excontribution based Excontribution based Excontributions and the excontribution based Excontribution based Excontributions and the excontribution based Excontribution based Excontributions based Excontributions and the excontribution based Excontribution based Excontributions and the excontribution based Excontribut Superannuation Guarantee contributions are made for Australian based Executive KMP at an average of 11.25% of the base salary for the year.
-Superannuation Guarant contributions in excess of the maximum cap are paid as base salary.
+Superannuation Guarantee contributions in excess of the maximum cap are paid as base salary.
 USA based Executive KMP receive a contribution towards "401k" retirement plans which matches their own contributions to such plans.
 In 2024, contributions were matched for USA Executive KMP up to a maximum of 4% of base salary.
 Canadian based Executive KMP receive a contribution towards a Registered Retirement Savings Plan ('RRSP') as part of an annual medical/post retirement benefit allowance.
 The maximum allowance is C\$15,831 and the allocation of the funds to medical insurance and RRSP is at the discretion of the CCO.
-In 2024 the contribution RRSP was C\$8,300 (2023: C\$7,595).
+In 2024 the contribution t RRSP was C\$8,300 (2023: C\$7,595).
 Termination benefits are payable to Executive KMP as part of their contractual agreements as set out in section 7.
-These termination benefits were approved by shareholders on 27 June 2016 and 29 April 2019 for Executive KMP other than the V
+These termination benefits were approved by shareholders on 27 June 2016 and 29 April 2019 for Executive KMP other than the VP

-Other benefits tax where applicabCar parking - CEOHealth, dental and For the reporting period, the following benefits or allowances (including fringe benefits tax where applicable) were made available to Executive KMP: Car parking - CEO, CFO and VP Operations.
-Health, dental and life insurance benefits - CCO and VP Operations (a standard benefi for North American based employees).
+Other benefits tax where applicabCar parking - CEOHealth, dental and le) were made available to Exe , CFO and VP Operations. r allowances (including fringe benefits ecutive KMP: and VP Operations (a standard benef

 4.2.2 Short term ince entives

 Maximum achievable short- term incentive (STI) of their 2024 earne be settled in cash a • The STI percentage ed base remuneration and is ba and / or equity. e for individual Executive KMP ve KMP is expressed as a percentage ased on employment level and may is pre-approved by the Board or RNC ntage of base salary is as follows:

 Target % Max Stretch

 070 750 Target

 CEO 75% 112.88%

 CFO 65% 97.83%

 CCO 45% 69.30%

 VP Operations 40% 61.60%